This section provides an overview for the various rehab guides on the site:

 - Iliotibial Band (IT Band)

 - Using a Lacrosse Ball.
 This goes hand in hand with the foam roller above.
 A lacrosse ball is an amazing tool for your glutes, shoulder capsule, and chest.

 Basically, try to stretch out prior to ever doing any other type of warm-up.
 This doesn’t negate the benefits of stretching after your workout when your muscles are warm though, so make sure to do it at both times!

-- This is kind of a catch-all phrase that just refers to your ability to get into and out of strong positions.
+- Mobility: This is kind of a catch-all phrase that just refers to your ability to get into and out of strong positions.
 What makes up a strong position?
 Biomechanical Advantages.
 That’s a big word that may scare you off, but don’t let it.
 Basically, your body is just a collection of levers and muscles all attached together.
 And, just like with any other machine, your body has stronger levers and weaker levers.
 It also has certain positions that provide the best physical (aka in relation to physics/science) advantages and will lead to the most weight lifted.
 The easiest way for me to describe my mobility routine is to show you a video.